 Tycoon who helped Evergrande has debt challenges of his own

-When he forged a deal last month to avert a cash crush, Mr Hui relied on another friend: one who made his fortune selling washing machines and air conditioners and shares his passion for soccer.
+When he forged a deal last month to avert a cash crush, Mr Hui relied on another friend: one who made his fortune selling washing machines and air-conditioners, and shares his passion for football.

+Zhang Jindong, the founder of Suning Appliance Group, stood next to him at the signing ceremony celebrating the Evergrande agreement.

 Your feedback is important to us